zachsevart/zachsevart/README.md

 - 💻 **Projects:**
   - Developing small apps to explore the integration of LangChain, OpenAI models, and vector databases.
   - Experimenting with AI engineering principles and practices.
+  - Creating a fantasy football analysis tool with python and streamlit

 - 🤝 **Looking to Collaborate On:**
   - Open source large language model projects to gain a deeper understanding of the training processes.